ARTICLE TABLE OF CONTENTS

 Here is THE SAP acronyms list:

-The list counts 1000+ SAP acronyms and is continuously growing.
+The list has over 1000 SAP acronyms and is constantly growing.